 Tobacco use harms nearly every part of the body.

-- Weaker immune system, harder to fight off infections
+- Weaker immune system, makes it harder to fight off infections.

 - Increased heart rate and blood pressure

-- Cancers, including lung, throat, bladder, kidneys, stomach, bowel, and oral cancer
+- Cancers, including lung, throat, bladder, kidney, and oral cancer.

 - Lung diseases, like asthma, emphysema, and chronic obstructive pulmonary disease